SplineSketch: Even More Accurate Quantiles with Error Guarantees: Description of SplineSketch

 Secondly, we define a \emph{heuristic error} for each bucket, which is intended to capture ``hard'' parts of the input, where the input distribution changes a lot, namely, where the second derivative of the empirical CDF is large.
 For such buckets, the PCHIP interpolation may have larger error than for buckets with a low second derivative.
 Since the empirical PDF (i.e., first derivative of the CDF) in the bucket $i$ is $b_i / \ell_i$, we use the following heuristic error for bucket $i > 1$, which approximates the second derivative of the empirical CDF, normalized by length squared:

-For the edge cases $i=2$ and $i=k$, we make the following assumptions: $b_{k+1} = 0$, $\ell_{1} = \ell_2$, and $\ell_{k+1} = \ell_{k}$; that is, we add a ``virtual'' buckets $k+1$ with zero counter and a length equal to the length of the adjacent (real) bucket, and we set the length of bucket 1 to the length of bucket 2.
+For the edge cases $i=2$ and $i=k$, we make the following assumptions: $b_{k+1} = 0$, $\ell_{1} = \ell_2$, and $\ell_{k+1} = \ell_{k}$; that is, we add a ``virtual'' bucket $k+1$ with zero counter and a length equal to the length of the adjacent (real) bucket, and we set the length of bucket 1 to the length of bucket 2.

 We now describe how we use the bucket bound~\eqref{eqn:bucketBound} and heuristic error~\eqref{eqn:heurError-der2} when performing the splits and joins.
-Each time we split a bucket $i$, we choose a pair of adjacent buckets that do not contain buckets created from splitting $i$ and we join that chosen pair in order to keep the total number of buckets the same.
+Each time we split a bucket $i$, we choose a pair of adjacent buckets that do not contain buckets created from splitting $i$, and we join the chosen pair; thus, the total number of buckets stays the same.
 The pair is selected so that the bucket resulting from joining has the lowest heuristic error of all \emph{joinable pairs}, defined as follows.
 In a nutshell, the bucket resulting from the join should not violate the bucket size bound~\eqref{eqn:bucketBound} or be relatively close to it.
-Moreover, none of the two buckets should be a subject to a split recently, which we implement using the protected thresholds. \begin{definition} We say that a pair $i, i+1$ of adjacent buckets is \emph{joinable} if both of the following conditions hold: \begin{enumerate}[label=(\roman*)] \item the counter of the bucket resulting from the join satisfies $b_i + b_{i+1} \le 0.75\cdot C_b \cdot n/k$, and \item threshold $\tau_i$ is not \emph{protected}. \end{enumerate} \end{definition}
+Moreover, none of the two buckets should be subject to a split recently, which we implement using the protected thresholds. \begin{definition} We say that a pair $i, i+1$ of adjacent buckets is \emph{joinable} if both of the following conditions hold: \begin{enumerate}[label=(\roman*)] \item the counter of the bucket resulting from the join satisfies $b_i + b_{i+1} \le 0.75\cdot C_b \cdot n/k$, and \item threshold $\tau_i$ is not \emph{protected}. \end{enumerate} \end{definition}

 We perform splits as follows.
 First, we take all buckets that exceed the size bound~\eqref{eqn:bucketBound}.
-We split them one by one, always performing a join satisfying conditions of \Cref{def:joinableBuckets} for each split; in Lemma~B.2 we show that at least one pair of adjacent buckets can be joined.
+We split them one by one, joining a joinable pair according to \Cref{def:joinableBuckets} for each split; this joinable pair is selected so that it has the lowest possible heuristic error~\eqref{eqn:heurError-der2} after temporarily performing the join (i.e., the heuristic error of a pair is computed by joining this pair without changing other buckets, then using~\eqref{eqn:heurError-der2} for the resulting bucket, and reverting the join).
+In Lemma~\ref{lem:existsBucketToMerge}, we show that at least one pair of adjacent buckets is joinable.
 We also join at most two further pairs of joinable buckets if the buffer contains a new minimum or maximum, each creating a new bucket.
 Note that a bucket may need to be split repeatedly during one call of \consolidate, namely, if it exceeds the bucket bound~\eqref{eqn:bucketBound} substantially.